spencer-shadley/completed-class/13-mvc/1-tuesday/activities/01-ExpressCalculator/README.md

 - When the route is hit, your browser should display the result of the math operation.

-- For example, when the user goes to the url <http://localhost:3000/add/10/1>, the page should display 11.
+- For example, when the user goes to the url http://localhost:3000/add/10/1, the page should display 11.

+## Bonus

+- Handle additional routes for these operations.
+For example, http://localhost:3000/+/10/1